-Sandals is known for its “luxury-included amenities,” and here that includes glass-bottom boat rides, a Red Lane fitness center, stand-up paddle boarding, Hobie cat sailing and windsurfing, kayaking, day and night tennis, snorkeling and scuba diving for certified divers.
+Sandals is known for its “luxury-included amenities,” and here that includes glass-bottom boat rides, a Red Lane fitness center, stand-up paddle boarding, Hobie cat sailing and windsurfing, kayaking, day and night tennis, snorkeling, and scuba diving for certified divers.

+There are plenty of partying options as well, including themed cocktail parties, beach bonfires, live music, and dancing.
 It’s true you don’t have to be rich to vacation like you are.
 But at Sandals LaSource, you’ll at least feel like a million.